uwdb/website/nwds/past_talks.markdown

 **Where**: University of Washington, Seattle.
 Computer Science and Engineering Department.
-Paul Allen Center, CSE-605 (Database Lab).
+Allen Center, CSE-605 (Database Lab).

 **When**: 2:30 PM (Friday, November 6th, 2009)